bedalton/Caos-Plugin-IntelliJ/Guides/Converting-ATTs.md

 ### 2. Add and Organize Files

 For best results, the ATTs cannot be edited in isolation.
-1. Your newly converted breed ATTs and sprites(1) in a subfolder together or in separate Image/Body Data folders
+1. Put your newly converted breed ATTs and sprites(1) in a subfolder together or in separate Image/Body Data folders
    1. An official breed's ATTs and Sprites from your target game.(2) *Though you can copy all Breeds together, copying only one of the official breeds will make navigation between the breeds easier.*
       Finding a specific breeds file is easier with glob syntax where you can substitute `?` for any one letter or number